|

 put a background light in the corner top left to attract the

-areas in an image.
-As such, the viewer notices the drugs.
-Then
+light areas in an image.
+As such, the viewer notices the

-the erect penis points towards the condoms like an arrow.
+drugs.
+Then the erect penis points towards the condoms like

-Message: although drugs exist to extend the life of people
+an arrow.
+Message: although drugs exist to extend the life

 The publicity office was satisfied with the image and added